Northeast Ohio Regional Sewer District: History

 In 1972, three years after the Cuyahoga River caught fire and pressures from the EPA, Mayor Ralph Perk formed the NEORSD-or the Northeast Ohio Regional Sewer District.
 Perk had to rethink regional Cleveland-Cuyahoga County governmental structure and agencies.
 The Attorney General of the United States, John N. Mitchell, gave a Press Conference December 18, 1970 referencing new pollution control litigation, with particular reference to work with the new Environmental Protection Agency, and announcing the filing of a lawsuit that morning against the Jones and Laughlin Steel Corporation for discharging substantial quantities of cyanide into the Cuyahoga River near Cleveland.
-In December 1970 a federal grand jury investigation led by U.S. Attorney Robert Jones (Ohio lawyer), the first grand jury investigation of water pollution in the area, had led to Jones filing multiple lawsuits against the polluters (over a dozen companies in northeastern Ohio).
+In December 1970 a federal grand jury investigation led by U.S. Attorney Robert Jones, the first grand jury investigation of water pollution in the area, had led to Jones filing multiple lawsuits against the polluters (over a dozen companies in northeastern Ohio).
 After leaving the U.S. Attorney's office in 1972, Jones was brought in to the Cleveland Legal Department to assist with NEORSD matters.

 Leadership

-In December 2016, the board of trustees of NEORSD appointed Kyle Dreyfuss-Wells as the new Chief Executive Officer.
+In December 2016, the board of trustees of NEORSD appointed Kyle Dreyfuss-Wells as the new chief executive officer.
 Dreyfuss-Wells has worked at NEORSD since 2008 and currently serves at the deputy director of Watershed Programs.
 She will replace Julius Ciaccia who, after nine years, will retire in February 2017.